twelsh37/buber/README.md

 ## Future work
 1. Make a windows graphical app
 2. Make an android graphical app
-3. Deploy it to a virtual android phone and run it<b>
+3. Deploy it to a virtual android phone and run it

 4 Make website enabled

 ## Possible Tools/Frameworks